BSski/classifiers-comparative-analysis/README.md

 <hr>

-Part of the code doing pairs extraction and calculating semantic similarity is not mine.
+<p align="center">Part of the code doing pairs extraction and calculating semantic similarity is not mine.
 All classifiers achieved accuracy of 79%+/-0.5%.
-Performance of classifiers was limited by uni-dimensionality of the data.
+Performance of classifiers was limited by uni-dimensionality of the data.</p>